 If the only thing keeping you from starting a fitness program is the cost of a gym membership, here's good news.
 You don't need to join a gym to take physical activity seriously.
+You can find ways to include aerobic activity and strength training in your routine at home.
 Plenty of low-cost alternatives can help you get fit without breaking your budget.
 These tips can help you get started.

 Take advantage of everyday opportunities

 You don't need a gym or special equipment for an aerobic workout.
+Any aerobic exercise, from walking to mowing the lawn, can have benefits.
+Aim to include at least 30 minutes of moderate aerobic activity in your day on most days of the week.
+This can even be done in short bursts of activity during the day.
 With a little foresight, activities you may take for granted can become part of your fitness routine.

 - Step it up.
-Take a brisk walk every day, whether it's in your neighborhood or a local mall.
+Take a brisk walk every day, whether it's in your neighborhood or a local mall, or on a break from work.
 Take the stairs instead of the elevator or make a full workout of climbing the stairs.
 Sneak in extra steps whenever you can by parking farther away from your destination.

 - Make housework a workout.
-Mow the lawn, weed the garden, rake the leaves or shovel the snow.
-Even indoor activities such as vacuuming and scrubbing count as a workout if you increase your heart rate.
+Weed the garden, rake the leaves or shovel the snow.
+And indoor activities such as vacuuming, sweeping and scrubbing count as a workout if you increase your heart rate.